AhmedAlbarghouti/Caret/README.md

 ## Blog post

-I wrote about [building this against Chrome's Prompt API](https://www.ahmedalbarghouti.com/works/caret).
+I wrote about [building this against Chrome's Prompt API](https://www.ahmedalbarghouti.com/projects/caret).
 What worked, what's still rough, what the on-device AI tier means for browser extensions going forward.

 ## License

 MIT.
 Do whatever you want with it.
-# Caret